Khodaparastan/zcore/docs/ARCHITECTURE.md

 ## Overview

-The `core.zsh` library is a production-ready, enterprise-grade utility framework for Zsh environments.
+The `core.zsh` library is a utility framework for Zsh environments.
 It provides a comprehensive foundation for safe command execution, robust logging, intelligent caching, and sophisticated user interface management in complex shell environments.

 ## System Architecture